yandeu/postgres-browser-proxy/README.md

 ## Example

 It looks like this in you client-side javascript.
+_More examples are in the [examples directory](./examples)._

 ```js
 // @ts-check